colbywhite/acoustic-stack/README.md

 That's it.

+Tailwind and Vitest aren't Remix-specific concepts, but if you quickly need to spin up a demo, a basic styling tool and a test runner will help.
+And a linter/formatter keeps the code clean for others to grok.

 If you need more you can fork this and make it your own.
-But I recommend using [Plop](https://plopjs.com) to add to this minimal base.

 ## Development